rtm-rs/rtm-rs.github.io/source/content/docs/core/structs.md

 top = false
 +++

-Relations return plain hashes by default, but it's more common to use simple objects with attribute readers to represent data in your application.
+Relations return plain Rust types by default, but it's more common to use simple objects with attribute readers to represent data in your application.
 These objects should be treated as pure data structures, that don't have to be mutated at run-time, and don't depend on any external systems (such as mailers, API clients, message buses etc.).
-Their methods should only deal with the attributes they encapsulate.
-It's also common to use structs as aggregate roots, in which case they may provide methods to simplify accessing data represented by aggregate children.
+Their methods should only deal with the fields they encapsulate.
+It's also common to use a `struct` as aggregates, in which case they may provide methods to simplify accessing data represented by aggregate children.

-You can work with structs in 3 different ways:
+You can work with `struct` and `enum` in 3 different ways:

-1. Rely on `auto_struct` without defining custom struct types - this works very well in the beginning of a project, where you don't need your own methods at all
+1. Rely on `auto_struct` without defining custom `struct` types - this works very well in the beginning of a project, where you don't need your own methods at all
-2. Use `auto_struct` with custom struct types - a nice middle-ground where you benefit from dynamic mapping but you also have access to your own methods
+2. Use `auto_struct` with custom `struct` types - a nice middle-ground where you benefit from dynamic mapping but you also have access to your own methods
 3. Use custom objects - the most advanced technique, where data are mapped to your own objects.
 This approach should be used in mature projects where complete separation from persistence layer is going to be beneficial.

 {% info() %}

   Notice that you can use all 3 ways at the same time, depending on what makes sense in a given use case

 {% end %}

 ## Auto-struct

-Auto-struct is a relation feature which can automatically transform plain relation tuples to struct objects.
+Auto-struct is a relation feature which can automatically transform plain relation tuples to `struct` objects.
 These objects are instances of `ROM::Struct` and have explicit attributes defined, based on information from relation schemas.

 You can enable this feature via `auto_struct(true)` in a relation class: